weavejester/ataraxy/README.md

 => [:foo]
 ```

-If Ataraxy cannot find a matching route, then `nil` will be
+If Ataraxy cannot find a matching route, then `[:ataraxy/not-found]`
-returned. **This behavior may be changed in future** in order to
+will be returned.
+This behavior may be extended in future to support
-support more informative failure messages.
+different types of failure.

 For performance, we can also pre-compile the routing data: